JPvRiel/personal_ca_code_sign_tls/README.md

 openssl s_client -CAfile "$HOSTNAME.cert.pem" -connect 127.0.0.1:20443 < /dev/null
 ```

 The result I saw near the end of the output was `Verify return code: 0 (ok)`.
-So OpenSSL accepts the self-signed certficate as valid, but is more relaxed about key usage compared to NSS.
+So OpenSSL accepts the self-signed certificate as valid, but is more relaxed about key usage compared to NSS.

-Curl also works: (with a somewhat bening TLS connection termination error, but session establishment succeeded):
+Curl also works: (with a somewhat benign TLS connection termination error, but session establishment succeeded):

 ```console
 $ curl https://localhost:20443 -v -o /dev/null --cacert $HOSTNAME.cert.pem -w "# HTTP response code = %{response_code}\n"